reldrid3/Crop_Yield_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/103209236/189551477-499797ed-400e-44f2-8af7-ee79232277a4.png)

 The target is 'yield'.
 This is how much crop yield a country produces (hectogram/hectare).
 It is the target because we are using the other variables to predict the crop yield of each country.
-The features are varables that affect the yield.
+The features are variables that affect the yield.
 This includes...
   - The yield amounts for the prior five years
   - The average temperature including the prior five years
   - The potash amount including the prior three years